mricaud/xslt-quality/README.md

 ### Override conf at stylesheet component level

 You can add an attribute `xslq:ignore` on any element of your stylesheet.
-The value is a list of assert/="xslqual-FunctionComplexity"
+The value is a list of schematron component id references.

 ## MAVEN